evanshortiss/env-var/README.md

 ```

 #### extraAccessors
-When calling `from()` you can also pass an optional argument containing
+When calling `from()` you can also pass an optional parameter containing
 additional accessors that will be attached to any variables gotten by that
 env-var instance.